8 mistakes that could invalidate your travel insurance

 If your bag or an item like your phone is stolen while left unattended, then it’s possible your insurer won’t pay out for it.
 That means if you leave your device on your sunbed and then get in the pool, for example, then you risk invalidating your claim if something happens to it.

-Richard Gray, head of digital marketing at insurance2go (opens in new tab), says: “It can sometimes feel like the bottom of the priority list to make sure your belongings are covered while going on holiday, but if the worst does happen to your gadgets, then it can quickly leave you with a financial headache, on top of the usual post-holiday blues.
-Taking that time to do your research before jetting off will give you peace of mind so you can enjoy your holiday without a second thought.”
+Anna McEntee, insurance director at Comparethemarket says that this can include things like “leaving bags in a hire car while you go for dinner or your phone on your towel when taking a dip in the pool.”
+And Richard Gray, head of digital marketing at insurance2go, adds: “It can sometimes feel like the bottom of the priority list to make sure your belongings are covered while going on holiday, but taking the time to do your research before jetting off will give you peace of mind so you can enjoy your holiday without a second thought.”

 2. Not locking your valuables away in your hotel room